hmlendea/more-cultural-names/ARCHITECTURE.md

 - There are no repository-local unit tests for the transformation logic because that logic resides in the external builder.
 - Full snapshot refresh validation depends upon local game or workshop installations matching the path assumptions in [scripts/common/paths.sh](scripts/common/paths.sh).
 - Release workflows verify upload automation only when tagged or manually dispatched; they are not fully exercised on every change.
+- The CI build job invokes validation without installing `xmlstarlet`, unlike the dedicated validation workflow, and does not retain `out/` as an Actions artefact.
+- Validation includes inactive and commented checks, uses textual heuristics without an XML schema, and communicates success through empty output rather than its exit status.

 ## ⚠️ Design Constraints

 - **External Builder Dependency:** The repository delegates core file emission to an external binary, which reduces duplicated logic but creates a hard compatibility boundary outside the repository.
-- **Environment-Sensitive Snapshot Refresh:** [scripts/update-vanilla-files.sh](scripts/update-vanilla-files.sh) assumes specific local installation paths and optional remote fallbacks, so reference refresh is not uniformly reproducible across environments.
+- **Environment-Sensitive Snapshot Refresh:** [scripts/update-vanilla-files.sh](scripts/update-vanilla-files.sh) assumes Linux installation paths, mutates tracked files, and has only one active remote fallback, so refresh is not uniformly reproducible.
 - **Large Canonical Datasets:** The XML catalogues are substantial and edited directly, which keeps the source of truth simple but makes schema drift and merge conflicts more probable.
 - **Serial Edition Catalogue:** Supported editions are enumerated manually in [scripts/build.sh](scripts/build.sh), so onboarding a new target is explicit but not declarative.
 - **Shell-Centric Diagnostics:** Validation reports are human-readable text streams rather than structured artefacts, which is adequate for maintainers but less amenable to tooling reuse.
+- **Partial Reuse Key:** Edition checksums omit scripts, snapshots, and overlays and capture the builder version before refresh, so cache reuse is not a complete content-addressed build guarantee.
+- **External Release Production:** CI builds packages but neither retains them as workflow artefacts nor creates GitHub releases, leaving a required publication phase outside repository automation.
+- **Working-Directory Coupling:** Shared paths derive from `pwd`, so invoking principal scripts outside the repository root misresolves all repository-relative resources.

 ## 🔧 Extension Points

-### Adding A Supported Edition
+### Adding a Supported Edition

 1. Add or revise the game-specific canonical mappings in [languages.xml](languages.xml) and [locations.xml](locations.xml).
 2. Add the edition’s reference snapshot handling and local path definitions where necessary in [scripts/common/paths.sh](scripts/common/paths.sh) and [scripts/update-vanilla-files.sh](scripts/update-vanilla-files.sh).
-3. Register the edition in [scripts/build.sh](scripts/build.sh) and add validation coverage required to preserve packaging and link contracts.
+3. Register the edition in [scripts/build.sh](scripts/build.sh), create its [extras](extras) layout, and add validation coverage required to preserve packaging and link contracts.
+4. Add the edition to the Nexus matrix and, when the host is distributed through Steam, to the Steam matrix with corresponding external identifiers.

 The extension must preserve the existing archive naming convention, builder CLI contract, and any extras overlay expectations for the target edition.

-### Extending Validation For A Game Family
+### Extending Validation for a Game Family

 1. Implement the game-family-specific helper logic under [scripts/common/games](scripts/common/games) or [scripts/update-location-links](scripts/update-location-links).
 2. Call the new checks from [scripts/validate-data.sh](scripts/validate-data.sh) in the appropriate branch for that game family.